 Downside It is not so much a commercial as a promotional site, so opportunities for making money directly are more limited although there is a good shop facility.

 Broadjam.com is closer to Hostbaby.com than any other site we've seen.
-It is not free, but for $19.95 a month, you can
+It is not free, but you can

 Sell your music downloads from your own website